IgniteUI/igniteui-docfx/en/components/general/how-to/signal-r-service-live-data.md

         ...
 ```

-If you experience a specific problems with enabling Cross-origin resource sharing, check out the [official Microsoft topic](https://docs.microsoft.com/en-us/aspnet/core/signalr/security?view=aspnetcore-5.0#cross-origin-resource-sharing).
+If you experience a specific problem with enabling Cross-origin resource sharing, check out the [official Microsoft topic](https://docs.microsoft.com/en-us/aspnet/core/signalr/security?view=aspnetcore-5.0#cross-origin-resource-sharing).
 ### SignalR Hub Setup
 Let's start by explaining what is a [SignalR hub?](https://docs.microsoft.com/en-us/aspnet/core/signalr/hubs?view=aspnetcore-5.0#what-is-a-signalr-hub)
 The SignalR Hub API enables you to call methods on connected clients from the server.
-In the server code, you define methods that are called by client.
+In the server code, you define methods that are called by the client.
 In SignalR there is this concept called *Invocation* - you can actually be calling the hub from the client with a particular method.
 In the client code, you define methods that are called from the server.

-The actual hub lives on the server side.
+The actual hub lives on the server-side.
 Imagine you have *Clients* and *the Hub* is between all of them.
 You can say something to all the Clients with `Clients.All.doWork()` by invoking a method on the hub.
 This will goes to all connected clients.
 Also, you can communicate with only one client, which is the Caller, because he is the caller of that particular method.

 <img style="-webkit-box-shadow: 8px 9px 9px 5px #ccc; -moz-box-shadow: 8px 9px 9px 5px #ccc; box-shadow: 8px 9px 9px 5px #ccc; min-width: calc(100% - 650px); max-width: calc(100% - 400px);"
   src="../../../images/general/how-to/ws-hub-callers.jpg"